IVF FOR OVER 40'S

 Because of this, published figures for 38+ include a range of ages, and outcomes for those in their early 40s may differ from the overall average.

-For patients using donor eggs, success rates are typically higher, as they are linked to the age of the donor rather than the age of the patient.
+For patients using donor eggs, success rates are typically higher, as they're linked to the age of the donor rather than the age of the patient.
+If this is something you're weighing up, our guide to donor egg treatment walks through how it works, how donors are matched, and what to expect, so you can decide whether it's a path you'd like to explore further.

 Click here to view detailed success rates